 The simplest way to track your cycle is to log when your period occurs so you can start to understand your average cycle length.
 Every body is different, and having an unpredictable period is more common than you think.
 A 28-day cycle is a global average, but may not be your personal average.
 If you are aware of your cycle, you will naturally feel more in control–and less likely to be surprised by your next period.
 In the Clue app, you also get detailed analysis of your cycle history.

 2. You'll know around when you ovulate.

 There are common misconceptions about how pregnancy occurs: that you can only get pregnant on your day of ovulation, or that you can get pregnant all the time.
 Neither of these are true.
 During the days leading up to and after ovulation, pregnancy is possible.
 If you want to use Clue to become pregnant, the predicted ovulation day can serve as a way for you to get a better understanding of your fertility.
 The Ovulation Day is still an approximation, as your specific day of ovulation is very difficult to predict.
 Your peak fertility will vary even if you have predictable cycles.
 If you’re interested in following your ovulation, make sure you have the Ovulation Day switched on in the Clue app.

 3. It will increase your awareness of your overall health and wellness.

 Your menstrual cycle is a direct indicator of your overall health, and periods are your body's way of telling you that things are working as they should.
-Having an extremely irregular or heavy period, or losing your period altogether, can indicate an existing underlying condition.
-By tracking and logging various details of your cycle, you will be able to recall things that you will might otherwise forget when speaking with your healthcare provider.
+Having an extremely unpredictable or heavy period, or skipping a period, can indicate an existing underlying condition.
+By tracking and logging various details of your cycle, you will be able to recall things that you might otherwise forget when speaking with your healthcare provider.
 When you use Clue, you always have the dates of your last period at your fingertips.